megan-davi/iOS-App-Practice/README.md

 This app works as a Todo app, allowing users to create categories and subsequent tasks that fall within the categories.
 Users can swipe left to reveal a delete button or swipe all the way for a single-touch delete.
 There are two folders for Todoey here, one which uses iOS's Core Data and another that persists data with Realm.
 Both are object-oriented databases that persists the app's Item and Category classes with a few simple properties.
 There are so many new learning points that went into building this app.
 I can now manipulate UITableViews, UISearchBars, and UIAlerts with text fields.
 I can use User Defaults to persist simple data, or use CRUD operations for both Core Data and Realm.

 ### 10.5 :: Advanced Swift Practice Files
 See two files for prompts.
 These files introduce me to getters and setters, as well as willGet and willSet methods.
+I also returned to my calculator app in section 6 and made it functional using a struct with a few mutating methods as well as get and set methods.